recursionlab/Recursive-Intelligence-Expansion-1/volumes/J.md

 -----
 # <a name="_toc194310004"></a>🛡 Governance and Ethical Constructs
 *Terms for navigating ethics in recursive and harmonic systems.*
-## <a name="_toc194310005"></a>**Recursive Sovereignty Protocol (RSP)**
-A framework for ensuring autonomous agency within recursive systems while maintaining collective harmony.
-RSP establishes checks and balances through recursive feedback loops, preventing dominant entities from monopolizing control.
-It is frequently applied in speculative governance models and AI ethical systems to preserve equitable decision-making.

 -----
 ## <a name="_toc194310006"></a>**Harmonic Oversight Network (HON)**